nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 3a.
 The given index is invalid.

-    * 2a1.
+    * 3a1.
 PressPlanner shows an error message.
-    * 2a2.
-PressPlanner lists out all articles again.

       Use case resumes at step 2.

-* 2b.
+* 3b.
 No changes to an attribute of the article is specified.

-    * 2b1.
+    * 3b1.
 PressPlanner shows an error message.
-    * 2b2.
-PressPlanner lists out all articles again.

       Use case resumes at step 2.